Unboxed-Software/solana-course/content/anchor-cpi.md

 }
 ```

-`CpiContext::new_with_signer` is used when a PDA is the signer for the CPI.
+You use `CpiContext::new_with_signer` to construct a new instance when signing on behalf of a PDA for the CPI.

 ```rust
 CpiContext::new_with_signer(cpi_program, cpi_accounts, seeds)